Sweepstakes casinos are available to play in Maryland.

 Material legal or operator-availability changes we surfaced while updating this page.

-Maryland sweepstakes legality is verified by analyzing Criminal Law § 12 and monitoring MLGCA bulletins and Maryland General Assembly bill filings.
-We track proposed study bills and regulatory developments.
-Last confirmed against 2026 legislative session records.
+Maryland sweepstakes legality is verified by analyzing Criminal Law § 12, MLGCA materials, and Maryland General Assembly bill filings.
+HB 295 / SB 112 were rechecked on June 23, 2026 and did not reach enactment.

 These are the same editorial steps SweepState uses before revising state-availability conclusions.